Indian River Lagoon, Florida

 Effects of Hurricanes, Land Use, and Water Management on Nutrient and Microbial Pollution: St. Lucie Estuary, Southeast Florida

-Located along Florida’s east-central coast, the Indian River Lagoon (IRL) is a shallow (mean depth 0.8 m) and narrow (3 km wide) bar-built estuary extending 251 km between Jupiter and Ponce inlets.
+Located along Florida’s east-central coast, the Indian River Lagoon (IRL) is a shallow (mean depth 0.8 m) and narrow (3 km wide) bar-built estuary extending 251 km between Jupiter & Ponce inlets.

-Because the IRL comprises a transition zone between temperate and subtropical biomes,
+Because the IRL comprises a transition zone between temperate & subtropical biomes,

 the IRL is considered a regional-scale

-ecotone and one of the most species-diverse estuaries in North America.
+ecotone & one of the most species-diverse estuaries in North America.

-These changes greatly altered the hydrology and increased stormwater discharges to the IRL.
-This is especially evident in the St. Lucie Estuary, which now receives periodic excessive freshwater discharges from Lake Okeechobee, especially following hurricanes and tropical storms (Lapointe et al., 2012).
+These changes greatly altered the hydrology & increased stormwater discharges to the IRL.
+This is especially evident in the St. Lucie Estuary, which now receives periodic excessive freshwater discharges from Lake Okeechobee, especially following hurricanes & tropical storms.